|

 non-native woody shrub is found in woodlands, marshes, riparian

 areas, and parks.
+It is native to Armenia and Northern Iran.
 It looks similar to the California blackberry

 except for leaf shape and thorns.
 The stems bear large, stout